radiantlogic-v8/documentation-eoc/documentation/account-settings/update-account.md

 ---
 keywords:
 title: Account Settings
-description: Learn how to update your account settings and manage your API tokens.
+description: Learn how to view and update your account settings and manage your API tokens.
 Users can generate API tokens for applications that are required to connect to Environment Operations Center without logging in.
 ---
 # Account Settings